carguel/chef-cookbook-ca-openldap/README.md

 ### server

+Sets up a slapd daemon on the current node.

+This recipe performs the following actions:
-Sets up a slapd daemon, by installing the relevant packages provided by the distribution.
+* install the relevant packages provided by the distribution
+* configure the base DN, root DN and root password according to the related attributes
+* enable if requested the TLS support (see dedicated section below)
+* set the base directory for the BDB files
+* set the slapd log level
+* configure ACLs

 ### client

-Install the OpenLDAP client packages and configures access to an OpenLDAP Server.
+Install the OpenLDAP client packages and configure access to an OpenLDAP Server.

+This recipe depends on the common attributes and the `node.ca_openldap.use_existing_certs_and_key` and `node.ca_openldap.tls.cacert_path`attributes.

 ### dit

-Installs the DIT based on a provided data bag item.
+Install the DIT based on a provided data bag item.

 The DIT is defined by the `ca_openldap/dit` data bag item if it exists, otherwise by the `node.ca_openldap.dit` attribute.

 Each entry of the DIT is defined by an hash, where: